-That's what our panel decided, but what do you think?
-Let your voice be heard in the comments, and if you impress the panel, you could be chosen as a guest ranker for next week.
+Check out how our panel ranked the complete Top 10 and let your voice be heard in the comments.
+If you impress the panel, you could be chosen as a guest ranker for next week.